Policy on Grading

 Policy on Grade Point Average

 An official Thomas Edison State University term and cumulative GPA will be calculated and posted on the official transcript for any student attempting at least 1 semester credit of graded course work at the University.
-Only grades earned at the University will be considered in the calculation of the official Thomas Edison State University GPA.
+Only grades earned at the University and credit awarded by Ma’a lot Educational Network for students enrolled after May 17, 2017 will be considered in the calculation of the official Thomas Edison State University GPA.
 Transfer grades will not be used in calculating the official Thomas Edison State University GPA.